2021 Experimental Print Prize

 Castlemaine Art Museum recognises and celebrates contemporary printmaking.
 There is a strong tradition of printmaking in Victoria and this non-acquisitive prize is the second of three award exhibitions.

-Through the generous support of local donor, Michael Rigg, Castlemaine Art Museum will award: First Prize of $10,000; Highly Recommended $5,000 and Emerging Artist, $3,000.
+Through the generous support of local donor, Michael Rigg, Castlemaine Art Museum awarded: First Prize of $10,000; Highly Recommended $5,000 and Emerging Artist, $3,000.

 Castlemaine Art Museum acknowledges and thanks the 2021 jury, Catherine Pilgrim, respected local printmaker and Trent Walter of Negative Press; benefactor Michael Rigg; the artists who entered their work and those who will be exhibited.